ustream/api-docs/_posts/android/0.6.0/README.md

     void onHashLock();

     /**
-    * The provided Ustream Player SDK key is invalid or this key is not authorized to
+    * The provided IBM Video Streaming Player SDK key is invalid or this key is not authorized to
     * access this content.
     */
     void onInvalidApiKey();